vadymkovalchuk/react-client/README.md

 Chat messages are going through WebSockets Node-based chat-app.

 Data is managed via dotnet-based webapi.
+Since repository is owned by a webapi server, all changes are shared between all clients (but see below note about issue with page refreshes)

 Known issues:
 - Terrible look & feel - apologies, ran out of time